 Oregon Department of Human Services (DHS) requires that the well water be tested for bacteria and nitrate and that the results be submitted to them.
 Complete information is on the DHS website.
-Note that the state doesn't require that these tests pass, they just require that they results be reported.
+Note that the state doesn't require that these tests pass, they just require that the results be reported.

-The Water Resources Department requires that the well be tagged with a unique well identification number; get the instructions and application from the WRD website.
+The Water Resources Department (WRD) requires that the well be tagged with a unique well identification number; get the instructions and application from the WRD website.

 At this time there are no other state-wide requirements, however, your lender may have special requirements.

 If you are a realtor, be sure to read through this information about privation drinking water wells published by the US EPA.
 What Every Realtor Should Know About Private Drinking Water Wells.

 The Oregon Health Authority (OHA) and the Oregon Water Resources Department (OWRD) released an updated Well Owner’s Handbook (PDF), including health information on common contaminants, testing recommendations, additional construction setbacks for new wells, updated graphics, and more.